Mastitis: Prevention, Symptoms, and Treatment

-Signs suggesting you do need antibiotic treatment:
+Signs suggesting you do need antibiotic treatment for mastitis:

-- A history of frequent mastitis
+- History of frequent mastitis

-- A fever that is rising.
+- Fever that is rising.

-Which antibiotics are best?
+Which antibiotics are best for mastitis?
 The type of bacteria involved in mastitis is usually staphylococcus, and the two safest and most effective classes of antibiotics against this organism are cloxacillins and cephalosporins.
 Other frequently prescribed antibiotics are Augmentin or erythromycin.
 All of these antibiotics are safe to take while breastfeeding.
-Even though you will feel better after a few days of taking antibiotics, be sure to complete the full course of antibiotics prescribed by your doctor (usually ten days); otherwise you run the risk of the mastitis returning.
+Even though you will feel better after a few days of taking antibiotics, be sure to complete the full course of antibiotics prescribed by your doctor (usually ten days); otherwise, you run the risk of the mastitis returning.
 If you don’t feel better after two or three days on antibiotics, call your doctor.
 He or she may wish to prescribe a different medication.